-Still other studies have documented the psychological effects of wrongful convictions on the accused's family members.
+Research has documented the psychological effects of wrongful convictions on the accused's family members.
 These studies have noted "secondary trauma" and higher than average instances of anxiety and depression.
-He Effects differ from romantic partners to parents or children based on their relationship at with the wrongfully convicted as well as such factors as their age at the time of the conviction, length of wrongful sentence served, and other factors.
+Effects differ based on the relationship to the wrongfully convicted-with romantic partners, parents, and children experiencing different effects-as well as factors such as their age at the time of the conviction, length of wrongful sentence served, and other factors.
 Some research indicates the impact on children of the wrongfully accused is likely more extreme than other family members, noting that children too young to understand at the time of conviction often by the time they reach 5th or 6th grade begin to experience, "involvement in criminal behaviors, poor education, social isolation, bullying victimization, suicidal ideation, reduced levels of professional accomplishment and development, fear-of-intimacy, and fear of speaking out."
-A speaking out."
-The professional accomplishment and development, fear-of-intimacy, and fear of speaking out."
+163